-The Fiddle, Violin, and Viola come from the same family of string instruments and are all very similar.
-In fact, many insist there is no difference, especially when talking about the fiddle and the violin.
+The Fiddle, Violin, and Viola come from the same family of bowed string instruments and are all very similar.
+In fact, these musical instruments are so similar many insist there is no difference, especially when talking about the fiddle and the violin.
 They will tell you it is the style of play more than anything else that is the difference.

 We have asked this question in several interviews here at StringVibe and got several different answers!
 If you’re interested we recommend you check out the talks with Casey Willis and Patti Kusturok for their opinions!

 With that being said, we dug as deep into the three instruments as we could to clarify things, once and for all.